 For the protection of students and to avoid disruption of classes, parents and other visitors must check in at a school office and receive a visitor's badge before conducting business on campus.
 No one can visit with a student during school hours without permission of the Upper School Dean.
 Mrs. Heather Valdez Dean of the Upper School hvaldez@saa-sds.org

-Mrs. Julie Patterson Assistant Dean of the Upper School jpatterson@saa-sds.org
+Mrs. Julie Patterson Assistant Dean of the Upper School ipatterson@saa-sds.org

-Ms. Amelia Hopper Administrative Assistant to the Dean of the Upper School ahopper@saa-sds.org 901.435.5808
+Mrs. Kerrie Hoffman Administrative Assistant to the Dean of the Upper School khoffman@saa-sds.org 901.435.5808